sabdelaal/sabdelaal.github.io/about.md

 excerpt: Hello, I am Safwan!
 Welcome to my personal space :)
 comments: false
 ---

-I am **Safwan Abdallah Abdel Aal**, an Architect with a passion for integrating cutting-edge technology into architecture.
-With a **Master's in Global BIM Management** from [ZIGURAT Institute of Technology](https://www.e-zigurat.com/) in Spain and an **MBA in Management** from [The University of Jordan](https://www.ju.edu.jo/), my educational background combines advanced management practices with the latest in digital construction technologies.

-### Research Interests

-My research focuses on **sustainable building practices** and **environmentally-conscious design**, particularly at the intersection of **Artificial Intelligence (AI)**, **Photogrammetry**, **Virtual Reality (VR)**, and **Augmented Reality (AR)**.
-I am passionate about exploring how these technologies can enhance **AI-human collaboration** in architectural design, driving creativity while addressing ethical implications.

-I aim to merge **sustainability** with **innovative design processes** to create more resilient, adaptive, and efficient built environments.
-My goal is to not only improve architectural practices but also to make significant contributions to the global challenge of climate change by integrating **AI and BIM technologies** with **environmentally responsible solutions**.

----

 <div class="social-icon-outer">
   <div class="social-icon-container">
   <a href="https://github.com/sabdelaal">